d3/d3-hierarchy/README.md

 #### Stratify

-Before you can compute a hierarchical layout, you need a hierarchy.
-If your data is already in a hierarchical format, such as JSON, you can pass it directly to [d3.hierarchy](#hierarchy); otherwise, you can rearrange tabular data, such as comma-separated values (CSV), into a hierarchy using [d3.stratify](#_stratify).

-For example, consider the following table of relationships:
+Consider the following table of relationships:

 Name  | Parent
 ------|--------